How Do LitPads and Farrago Compare?

 - Mac, iPad, iPhone

-- Built-in audio routing
+- Built-in audio editor

 - Drag-and-drop simplicity